Advancing Safety through Employment Rights

 The Advancing Safety through Employment Rights Advocacy Project provides education and awareness activities to survivors, their advocates, and lawyers to help increase awareness about how these protections may help survivors.

-The Advancing Employment Rights Project provides educational opportunities designed for attorneys, advocates, and survivors.
-These include the following opportunities.
+The Advancing Employment Rights Project provides resources and ongoing educational opportunities designed for attorneys, advocates, and survivors.

 State Laws Every Employer and Employee Should Know